Minling-Xiao/Alcohol-Shiny/text/Intro.md

-This application is aim to visualize access to alcohol outlets in Auckland, New Zealand icluding:
+This application aims to visualize access to alcohol outlets in Auckland, New Zealand including:

 -   visualizing the geographic locations of existing on-license and off-license alcohol outlets (**Map on the right**);